lldpd/lldpd/README.md

 line.
 If you don't want to run it as root, just install it setuid or setgid `_lldpd`.

-Installation (OS X)
+Installation (macOS)
 -----------------------

-The same procedure as above applies for OS X. However, there are simpler alternatives:
+The same procedure as above applies for macOS.
+However, there are simpler alternatives:

  1. Use [Homebrew](https://brew.sh):